 Tobacco Control Policy Status

-Warning labels: Rotating pictorial and text health warnings are required to cover at least 30% of the front and 100% of the back of smoked tobacco products packages.
-For smokeless tobacco products, a text warning is required and it must cover 100% of one side face.
+Tobacco Packaging and Labeling: Rotating health warnings are required to cover at least 30 percent of the front, 100 percent of the back, and 100 percent of one side of smoked tobacco products packages.
+The warnings required on the front are composed of a picture and text, while the warnings required on the back contain text only.
+For smokeless tobacco products, a text warning is required and it must cover 100 percent of one side face.
 The law also prohibits misleading tobacco product packaging and labeling and requires the qualitative (descriptive) disclosure of constituents and emissions.